In a nutshell

 The diet encourages thirty minutes of physical activity per day to help burn fat, as well as drinking plenty of water to eliminate toxins.

-He suggests that you maintain your eating habits, adjust their frequency and quantity, replace some (the very bad ones) and balance others.
+He suggests you maintain your eating habits, adjust their frequency and quantity, replace some (the bad ones) and balance others.

 Regardless of the regime chosen from the six classes indicated above, it is divided into three distinct phases:

-- The fast phase.
-This phase lasts one week for those who have less than 10 kilos to lose, two weeks for those who want to lose between 10 to 20 kilos and a maximum of three weeks when there are more than 20 kilos to lose.
+- The quick phase.
+This phase lasts one week for those who have less than 10 kilos to lose, two weeks for those who want to lose between 10 and 20 kilos and a maximum of three weeks when there are more than 20 kilos to lose.
 A restrictive, but not exhaustive, list of foods to be consumed is provided.
-The emphasis is on a diet rich in protein and vegetables, but very low in carbohydrates and fats.
+The emphasis is on a diet rich in protein and vegetables, but low in carbohydrates and fats.

 - The total phase.
 This phase lasts two to four weeks, depending on the objective set.
 Fats and complex carbohydrates are gradually reintegrated.
 This phase is also a little less rich in protein.

 - The final phase.
 This phase is the “cruise” phase until the desired weight is reached.
 Weight loss in this phase is about four kilos per month.
-All foods are now permitted, but consumption must be in accordance with the prescribed daily rates.
+All foods are now permitted, but consumption must be following the prescribed daily rates.